 Instructions: Complete and sign this form to be considered for participation in KAT’s Discounted Fare Program.
 There is a one-time $2.00 application and processing fee.
 Once you have done so, please stop by Knoxville Station, 301 Church Avenue, Knoxville TN 37915, so you can have your picture taken and pay your fee.

 If your application is approved, you will be notified by email and your I.D. card will be mailed to you.
 The application fee is non-refundable.
 Application must be complete.
 No other form will be considered.

-You may fill this form by hand and deliver it in person by selecting Reduced Fare Application (PDF) on the Fares page of the KAT website.
+You may fill this form by hand and deliver it in person by selecting Discounted Fare Application (PDF) on the Fares page of the KAT website.

-Important Information on the KAT Reduced Fare Program
+Important Information on the KAT Discounted Fare Program

 Applicants are advised that the information provided herein is not confidential and is open to the Department of Transportation authorized officials for compliance reviews.

-Fraudulently obtaining, copying, or using identification cards to ride the bus at a reduced fare is a crime and will be prosecuted according to appropriate federal and state law.
+Fraudulently obtaining, copying, or using identification cards to ride the bus at a discounted fare is a crime and will be prosecuted according to appropriate federal and state law.